How KFC became a Christmas tradition in Japan

-Okawara recognised this gap in the market and told customers that KFC was a Christmas favourite with Americans.
+Okawara recognized this gap in the market and told customers that KFC was a Christmas favorite with Americans.
 He then invented the KFC ‘Party Barrel’, which would quickly become a best-seller in Japan.

 By 1974 KFC had launched its ‘Kentucky Christmas’ promotional campaign across Japan, and the brand has been a quintessential part of Christmas in Japan ever since.
 KFC’s 'Christmas Packs' now account for a third of the brand's yearly sales throughout Japan.